ln-markets/api-js/README.md

   $> yarn add @ln-markets/api
 ```

 Then go to on your LN Markets account under the API section of the Profile to generate an API Token with the right scopes and the right expiry to fit your needs.

-You'll need to copy this token as it is needed to authenticate yourself and make requests to the lnm.
+You'll need to copy this token as it is needed to authenticate yourself and make requests to LN Markets.

 ![Generate Token](https://i.postimg.cc/cJWXkCrj/Untitled.png)

 ## Configuration

-You can pass the `network` or api `version` in the constructor or specify it with environement variable.
+You can pass the `network`,`version` and `token` in the constructor or specify it with environement variable.

 By default the package will connect to the mainnet api.

-## Token
+### Token

 - As a js variable